bhagyatrivedi/INFO6150-WebDesign-Project/README.md

 ### Checkbox
 Checkboxes are used to add on top of current booking.

+### Input
+Input fields are used to take the user input

 ## Project Structure:
 The project consists of the following files and directories: